KrishKrosh/digital-garden/_notes/sympathy.md

 - family member passing away
 	- family member having illness
 		- seeing a family member in pain
+			- seeing a person close to you in pain
-			- feeling pain or sorrow
+				- feeling pain or sorrow yourself

 **The difficulty of sympathy is a function of how many abstractions need to be taken to compare to situations.**